-You should always remember that being specific is of utmost importance when it comes to interview.
+You should always remember that being specific is of utmost importance when interviewing.

-You should, at all costs, avoid clichés.
-You must be able to defend your claims with proper justification and you should also be in a position to provide umpteen proofs in support of your claims.
+You should avoid clichés and be able to defend your claims with proper justification.
+Provide umpteen proofs supporting your claims.

-You can consider giving some specific details of how you were able to save the day at a former company.
+Consider giving yourself specific details of how you saved the day at a former company.

-You have to tell your employer about your grades, your educational background, your potential and the vast experience in the field.
-You have to use all this information for your own benefit and also for the benefit of the company.
+You have to tell your employer about your grades, educational background, potential, and vast field experience.
+You have to use all this information for your own benefit and the company’s benefit.

-You have to make them understand how you are going to be a beneficial hire.
-You must be able to explain them how you are going to help the company achieve higher goals and more milestones.
+Try to make them understand how you will be a beneficial hire.
+You must explain to them how you will help the company achieve higher goals and more milestones.